kunalshrivastavapune25/my-notes/AWS/developer/dojo 1.md

 * Delay Queue
 * Long Polling
 * Short Polling
-Incorrect

 Delay queues let you postpone the delivery of new messages to a queue for a number of seconds.
 If you create a delay queue, any messages that you send to the queue remain invisible to consumers for the duration of the delay period.
 The default (minimum) delay for a queue is 0 seconds.
 The maximum is 15 minutes
 Delay queues are similar to visibility timeouts because both features make messages unavailable to consumers for a specific period of time.
 The difference between the two is that, for delay queues, a message is hidden when it is first added to queue, whereas for visibility timeouts a message is hidden only after it is consumed from the queue.

 To set delay seconds on individual messages rather than on an entire queue, use message timers to allow Amazon SQS to use the message timer’s DelaySeconds value instead of the delay queue’s DelaySeconds value.
-Hence, the correct answer is to use a Delay Queue.
+* Hence, the correct answer is to use a Delay Queue.
 Short Polling is incorrect because this is just the default configuration of SQS that queries only a subset of its servers (based on a weighted random distribution), to determine whether any messages are available for a response.
 Visibility Timeouts is incorrect because, with this configuration, a message is hidden only after it is consumed from the queue, and not before.
 Take note that the difference between the two is that, for delay queues, a message is hidden when it is first added to the queue, whereas for visibility timeouts a message is hidden only after it is consumed from the queue.
 Long Polling is incorrect because this just helps reduce the cost of using Amazon SQS by eliminating the number of empty responses (when there are no messages available for a ReceiveMessage request) and false empty responses (when messages are available but aren’t included in a response).